castle-engine/castle-engine/examples/fixed_camera_game/README.txt

   But, depending on your needs, this can be changed.
-  The location 3D scene could also be a shadow caster, just add it to TGameSceneManager.RenderShadowVolume .
+  The location 3D scene could also be a shadow caster, just add it to TCastleViewport.RenderShadowVolume .

   - This would also allow to make shadow-casting main light dynamic.